ZaGrayWolf/root-s3-auth/Notes.md

 ### Coding conventions

-The implementation tried to follow ROOT's coding conventions throughout (https://root.cern/contribute/coding_conventions/).
+The implementation follows ROOT's coding conventions throughout (https://root.cern/contribute/coding_conventions/).
 Member variables use the `f` prefix (`fS3Credentials`, `fHasS3Credentials`), which is standard across the codebase.
 Preprocessor version guards follow the same pattern as the existing `HAS_CURL_EASY_HEADER` and `HAS_CURL_URL_STRERROR` guards already in the file.

 ## Testing